ph1lw21/The-Multi-Retro-Dram-Tester-Firmware-for-V1.-02-PCB-/README.md

 Connect the Multi Retro Dram Tester to your PC via the above cable.

-Either press and hold the BOOT button whilst pressing and releasing the reset button on the RP2040 PCB
+Either press and hold the BOOT button whilst pressing and releasing the reset button on the Raspberry Pi Pico PCB

 Or hold down the BOOT button whilst connecting your Multi Retro Dram Tester to your PC